opentok/opentok-node/README.md

 });
 ```

-Note that you can also create an automatically archived session, by passing in `always`
+Note that you can also create an automatically archived session, by passing in `'always'`
-as the `archiveMode` parameter when you call the `opentok.createSession()` method (see "Creating
+as the `archiveMode` option when you call the `opentok.createSession()` method (see "Creating
 Sessions," above).

 For more information on archiving, see the